Insurance Claims

 Reading the claim status

-• The rejection message from the payer (on rejections)
+- The rejection message from Stedi or the payer (on rejections)

 Accepted claims

-An accepted claim is locked for editing while the payer processes it.
-Payment and denial details aren’t available in HIPAAtherapy yet, so accepted claims stay in this state - reconcile the actual payment from your payer portal or EOB for now.
-In-app payment posting is on the way.
+Payment and denial details aren’t available in HIPAAtherapy yet, so reconcile the actual payment from your payer portal or EOB for now.
+In-app payment posting is planned.

 Rejected claims